LikeMoneySecretly/com.gmail.likemoneysecretly.PlaytimeFixer/README.md

 Permissions:
 PlaytimeFixer.* : Gives a player access to all playtime fixer permissions.
 PlaytimeFixer.UpdatePlaytime : Gives a player access to the /UpdatePlaytime command.
+PlaytimeFixer.UpdateAllPlaytimes : Gives a player access to the /UpdateALlPlaytimes commmand.